matrix-org/matrix-spec-proposals/proposals/3991-increase-power-level.md

 ---

-As an [alternative that could solve the Gitter specific case](https://gitlab.com/gitterHQ/gitter.im/-/issues/4) where a user with a power level of `90` appears as "Moderator" when it actually functions as an admin role; this could be solved by spec'ing out how to figure out what is the admin PL and what is the moderator PL.
+As an alternative that could solve the [Gitter specific case](https://gitlab.com/gitterHQ/gitter.im/-/issues/4) where a user with a power level of `90` appears as "Moderator" when it actually functions as an admin role; this could be solved by spec'ing out how to figure out what is the admin PL and what is the moderator PL.
 Hardcoding random integers to labels just doesn't work well.
-For example, with the [Nheko](https://github.com/Nheko-Reborn/nheko) client, it considers people with the permission to change powerlevels to be admins and users with redaction permissions are moderators.
+For example, with the [Nheko](https://github.com/Nheko-Reborn/nheko) client, it considers people with the permission to change power levels to be admins and users with redaction permissions as moderators.
 Or maybe something more flexible like [MSC3949: Power Level Tags](https://github.com/matrix-org/matrix-spec-proposals/pull/3949).

 This MSC does make sense on top of those kind of changes in any case though.